All articles

 • Low impact, high effort — don't build

-Use this when your backlog is small (<30 items) and you need a fast decision.
+Use this when your backlog is small (fewer than 30 items) and you need a fast decision.
 Tag each item in Peeqback with an internal note on effort and impact to keep the matrix up to date.

 RICE was popularized by Intercom.
 It gives every feature a numerical score based on four factors: